TrungPhan1409/TrungPhan1409/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me:
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact about me :I have a lot of passion in video games and learning new things .
+- ⚡ Fun fact about me: ...

 </form>